talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 ## Exposure of internal Traffic Engineering paths

 Existing implementations may contain limited filtering capabilities necesary for proper isolation of the SRH from outside of an SRv6 domain.

+## Emerging technology growing pains

+# Security Considerations

 TODO Security